DarkGhostHunter/Laraguard/README.md

 Laraguard comes with two middleware for your routes: `2fa.enabled` and `2fa.confirm`.

-> To avoid unexpected results, middleware only act on your users models with `TwoFactorAuthenticatable`.
-If a user model doesn't implement it, the middleware bypass any 2FA logic.
+> To avoid unexpected results, middleware only act on your users models implementing the `TwoFactorAuthenticatable` contract.
+If a user model doesn't implement it, the middleware will bypass any 2FA logic.

 ### Require 2FA

 If you need to ensure the User has Two-Factor Authentication enabled before entering a given route, you can use the `2fa.enabled` middleware.
-This middleware doesn't asks for codes, and doesn't checks for not-2FA-compatible users.
-It only checks if 2FA is enabled.
+This middleware only checks if 2FA is enabled.

 ```php
 Route::get('system/settings')